 The RapidDefense™ Program by Puroclean is the optimal cleaning process.
 The RapidDefense™ Program uses the application of EPA approved hospital-grade disinfectants in all public areas.
 This process aids in stopping the spread of illnesses of pathogen-based origin, like Norovirus, Influenza as well as the Novel coronavirus of 2019 (COVID-19).
 The program’s process calls for using Environmental Protection Agency-registered products that are safe and offers protection against pathogens that last up to three months.
 To help you maintain a clean environment, contact PuroClean before an outbreak affects you.

-If your property is in need of biohazard restoration, contact PuroClean and our team of professionals to thoroughly clean and restore your contaminated areas.
+If your property is in need of biohazard restoration, contact PuroClean of Jacksonville Southbank and our team of professionals to thoroughly clean and restore your contaminated areas.
 PuroClean technicians will effectively restore your contamination and damage using state-of-the-art methods and equipment.

 PuroClean’s commitment to quality, compassion and speed of delivery throughout the complete project propels us above all other competition, and makes us the top choice in the industry.
 PuroClean vows to go the extra mile to rescue, clean and restore properties in all communities within our service area.